How Much Are SSDI Benefits in 2026? Social Security Disability Calculator

-How much is SSDI?
-In 2023, the average SSDI payment for an individual is $1,483, but almost two-thirds of SSDI recipients receive less than that.
-And only 10% of SSDI recipients receive $2,000 per month or more.
+How much is SSDI per month?
+The average SSDI payment in 2026 for an individual is $1,630, but almost two-thirds of SSDI recipients receive less than that.
+And only 10% of SSDI recipients receive a disability check for $2,000 per month or more.

 • whether you paid self-employment taxes if you owned your own business or freelanced